awsdocs/amazon-ec2-user-guide-windows/doc_source/recognize-expanded-volume-windows.md

 **To extend a file system using Disk Management**

 1. Before extending a file system that contains valuable data, it is a best practice to create a snapshot of the volume that contains it in case you need to roll back your changes\.
-For more information, see [Creating Amazon EBS snapshots](ebs-creating-snapshot.md)\.
+For more information, see [Create Amazon EBS snapshots](ebs-creating-snapshot.md)\.

 1. Log in to your Windows instance using Remote Desktop\.